 Read What Your Heart Desires

 There are so many sites and magazines telling you about all the fantastic books you should read this year.
 Heck, we even tell you at Glitter Guide.
 While it’s terrific to have reviews and suggestions, it sometimes means you forget to read what you want.
 You’re reading list should be a non-judgment zone.
 I mentioned I like to read non-fiction, but I also like cheesy love stories, young adult fiction, and children’s books.
 Allow yourself to fall back in love with reading by picking whatever floats your boat.
 Don’t stress that you haven’t read anything that’s not a New York Times Bestseller.

 Read All The Time

-I’m not recommending you stay in your pajamas all day, skip out on work and just cozy up with your books for the entire day (although that does sound appealing).
+I’m not recommending you stay in your pajamas all day, skip out on work, and just cozy up with your books for the entire day (although that does sound appealing).
 I mean, try to find pockets of time throughout the day for you to read.
 Have books in all areas of your home, not just the nightstand.
 For many people, reading before bed doesn’t work.
-Maybe try setting your morning alarm for 30 minutes earlier than normal to head into the kitchen with a coffee and your book.
+Maybe try setting your morning alarm for 30 minutes earlier than usual to head into the kitchen with a coffee and your book.
 Keep your current book or kindle in your handbag.
-Personally, I don’t like reading on a Kindle because they hurt my eyes and I feel like I really need a break from screens, but I think it’s an amazing alternative.
+I don’t like reading on a Kindle because they hurt my eyes, and I feel like I need a break from screens, but I think it’s an excellent alternative.
 Keeping it with you gives you the chance to read a book while waiting in line or at an appointment instead of scrolling on your phone.
 I like to keep books in the bathroom (I know, TMI), but it’s a tried-and-true way to carve out a little time to read.

 Audio Books Count